 Caused by sensitive strains of Escherichia coli and Proteus mirabilis.

-Caused by Salmonella Typhi, Shigella spp., and other Salmonella spp. and usually improve with oral or intravenous therapy.
-Culture must be obtained for susceptibility and antibiotic sensitivity however empiric therapy may be started prior to the results.
+Caused by Salmonella typhi, Shigella spp., and other Salmonella spp., and usually improve with oral or intravenous therapy.
+Culture must be obtained for susceptibility, and antibiotic sensitivity; however, empiric therapy may be started before receiving the results.

 Prophylaxis in surgery

-Ampicillin is routinely used in orthopedic surgeries especially in prosthetic implants and dental surgeries
+Ampicillin is a routinely selected agent in orthopedic surgeries, especially in prosthetic implants and dental surgeries.

 Can be administered as an alternative to intramuscular penicillin

-In the respiratory tract, oral or dental procedure: Iv or im 50 mg/kg per 30-60 mins
+In the respiratory tract, oral or dental procedure: IV or IV 50 mg/kg per 30 to 60 minutes

 In gastrointestinal or genitourinary procedure: